 The Thomas E. Golden, Jr. Fellowship in Faith & Science was established in 2001 and is made possible by the vision and generosity of the late Thomas E. Golden, Jr. '51 BE, '52 M. Eng.
 An underlying question informing the Fellowship, and posed to us by the donor himself, is "Can 21st century science brings us closer to God?"
 Mr. Golden, a civil engineer by training at Yale, was fascinated by the interplay, tensions and harmonies of science and faith.

 The Jeanie Graustein Lecture on Environmental Justice honors Jeanie Graustein ‘95 M.Div., who was Environmental Justice Ministry Coordinator, within The Office for Catholic Social Justice Ministry of the Archdiocese of Hartford.
 Her programs taught about caring for God’s creation from a Catholic perspective and the many interconnections that arise from protecting life and health.
-The lecture honors her lifelong passion and service in the effort of Catholic social and environmental justice.
+The lecture honors her lifelong passion and service in the effort of Catholic social teaching.

 This lecture is named in memory of Rev. Richard R. Russell, honoring Fr.
 Russell’s twenty-five years of extraordinary service as Catholic Chaplain at Yale.
 The Russell Lecture is a bi-annual lectureship dedicated to advancing Catholic intellectual excellence on Yale’s campus.